hmito/esj73web/faq_en.md

 Yes, it is possible.
 For details on the procedure, please see [**“Invoice Payment”**](/registinfo_en#Invoice-Payment).

-Yes, it is possible.
-If you wish to pay by invoice, please first register for participation through the system.
-Select "Postal Transfer" as the payment method.
-Payment must be made in advance.
-After completing your registration, please contact us via the [inquiry page](/contact_en).

 ### Will a receipt be issued for the participation fee?

 Receipts are issued from the conference platform, RakuRaku-Conference (formerly ONLINE CONF), not from the conference registration site.
 Please note that printed receipts will not be sent.
 You can download your receipt after RakuRaku-Conference opens on 6th Jan.
 2026.